-1. The Chair of the Commission shall be elected from time to time from among the Commissioners and shall take office at the conclusion of the Annual Biennial Meeting at which he/she is elected.
-The Chair shall serve for a period of three four years and shall not be eligible for re-election as Chair until a further period of three four years has elapsed.
-The Chair shall, however, remain in office until a successor is elected.
+1. The Chair of the Commission shall be elected from time to time from among the Commissioners and shall take office at the conclusion of the Biennial Meeting at which he/she is elected.
+The Chair shall serve for a period of two years and shall not be eligible for re-election as Chair until a further period of two years has elapsed.
+The Chair shall, however, remain in office until a successor is elected, if he/she agrees to do so.